elibs/ebash/README.md

 abbreviations as we don’t want them to cause the names to increase to ridiculous lengths.

-For instance, you’ll find functions with these names in bashutils:
+For instance, you’ll find functions with these names in ebash:

 - `cgroup_create`
 - `cgroup_destroy`